KVBekzod/KVBekzod/README.md

 - 👋 Hi, I’m @KVBekzod.
 - 👀 I’m interested in programming.
-- 🌱I'm currently working on personal projects to create and optimize websites using Html, Css and JavaScript.
+- 🌱I'm currently working on personal projects using frameworks such as React JS, Tailwind CSS and Bootstrap.
-- 📫 You can reach me through LinkedIn or Twitter.
+- 📫 You can reach me through LinkedIn or Facebook.

 <!---
 KVBekzod/KVBekzod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.